semaphoreci/semaphore/docs/docs/using-semaphore/organizations.md

 ## Overview {#overview}

-The fist time you log in to Semaphore you'll be prompted to create an *organization*.
+The first time you log in to Semaphore you'll be prompted to create an *organization*.
 An organization is the basic unit of administration.

 Organizations have: